APPENDICES

 ACADIA

-Pierre Olivier, a tailor, born in c1692 in the Parish of St.-Mederic, Paris, came to Acadia by 1718, the year he married Francoise, daughter of Jacques Bonnevie, at Port-Royal.
-They had eight children, including three sons, all born at Port-Royal, who created families of their own:
+Pierre Olivier, a tailor, born in c1692 in the Parish of St.-Mederic, Paris, came to Acadia by 1718, the year he married Françoise, daughter of Jacques Bonnevie and François Mius d'Azy, at Annapolis Royal.
+They had eight children, including four daughters who married into the Caissie, Dubois, and Haché dit Gallant families.
+Their three sons, all born at Annapolis Royal, also created families of their own:

-Oldest son Paul, born in c1727, settled first at Chignecto and then at Pigiguit before moving on to Île St.-Jean, today's Prince Edward Island, where he married Marguerite, daughter of Francois Poirier, in September 1749.
+Oldest son Paul, born in c1727, settled first at Chignecto and then at Pigiguit before moving on to Île St.-Jean, today's Prince Edward Island, where he married Marguerite, daughter of François Poirier and Marie Haché dit Gallant, in September 1749.

-Youngest son Joseph, born in c1730, moved to Chignecto, where he married Marguerite, daughter of Paul Martin dit Barnabé, in c1752.
+Youngest son Joseph, born in c1730, moved to Chignecto, where he married Marguerite, daughter of Paul Martin dit Barnabé and Marguerite Cyr, in c1752.
 They remained at Chignecto.

 In 1755, descendants of Pierre Olivier the tailor could be found at Chignecto and on Île St.-Jean.